amangautam1/dotnet-banking-app/README.md

 <img src="Screenshot (273).png" height=250 width=500 />

 Note: This is just a protype application.
 It is not related to any Apna Bank or any commercial firm.
-The image used is just for demonstration purpose and is property of its owner.
+The logo used is just for demonstration purpose and is property of its owner.